orjangj/ansible-collection-editors/roles/vim/README.md

 role if there are changes on remote origin.
 Use a tag or commit to lock the installed version of Vim.

-    vim_install_dest: "/usr/local/bin"
+    vim_install_prefix: "/usr/local"

 Where to install Vim.
-The default value is Vim's default install destination when installing from source.
-This path requires privelege escalation, so remember to use `-K` if you use the default value.
-It's, recommended to change the default value to i.e. `{{ ansible_user_dir }}/.local/bin` to avoid privelege escalation.
+The default value is Vim's default install destination (`/usr/local/bin`) when installing from source.
+This path requires privilege escalation, so remember to use `-K` if you use the default value.
+It's, recommended to change the default value to i.e. `{{ ansible_user_dir }}/.local` to avoid privelege escalation (just remember to add the local Vim to `PATH`, and make sure it comes before any other installed Vim in `PATH`).

     vim_clone_path: "{{ ansible_user_dir }}/vim"